attack-monkey/flat-code-guide/README.md

 - Reducing mutations
 - Reducing nested logic
 - Reducing the number of returns from functions

+Advanced Flat also:

-- Organising code into functions and pipes instead of object oriented hierarchies
+- Organises code into functions and pipes instead of object oriented hierarchies

 Flat is javascript (or even better with typescript), but with some principles, and rules applied.
 The result is flat, untangled code.